|

 entire world is becoming increasingly militarized, and many of the

 belligerents are fanatics.
+As you

 will learn in this book, we now live on the edge of a sudden military